SeanKilleen/seankilleen.github.io/_posts/2024-10-13-how-to-get-package-updates-in-hard-to-reach-places-with-renovatebot.md

 * Defines a manager of type Regex, meaning I'll be checking a string using a Regex matcher.
 * Matching only Dockerfile files, so it won't accidentally be applied to anything else.
 * Defining the match string as a Regex that captures the current value of the package.
-This is so RenovateBot knows what to replace with the version.
+This is so RenovateBot knows what to replace with the new version number.
-* The dependency name is hard coded here
+* The dependency name is hard-coded to `docfx` in this case
 * And we say that we're using the nuget package system.

 Similarly, NUnit makes use of this for updating a version in C#: